penpot/penpot/docs/00-Getting-Started.md

 sudo usermod -aG docker $USER
 ```

-This will make use the docker without `sudo` command all the time.
+This will make use of the docker without `sudo` command all the time.

 NOTE: probably you will need to re-login again to make this change
 take effect.